jetpackpilots/IBView/README.md

 ## Quick Start

-Using IBView is very straightforward and always follows these basic steps:
+Using IBView is straightforward and always follows these basic steps:

 1. Create a custom view by first adding a new `IBView` subclass to the project.
 2. Declare the custom view as IBDesignable by adding `IB_DESIGNABLE` (Objective-C) or `@IBDesignable` (Swift) to the source code of the subclass.
 3. Next add a nib for the custom view to the project.
-Be sure to select a `View` nib in the *User Interface* section of the add file wizard.
+Be sure to select the `View` nib template in the *User Interface* section of the add file wizard.
+The name of the nib should **exactly match** the name of the class (except for the file extension of course).
-4. In the nib, set the class of the `File's Owner` to the name of your custom class.
+4. In the nib, set the class of the `File's Owner` placeholder to the name of your custom class.
 This will allow you to make `IBOutlet` and `IBAction` connections from the nib to your custom class.
 Feel free to make those connections now, or at a later time.
 5. Utilize the new IBView subclass in another nib or storyboard.
 To do this, simply add a view to another nib or storyboard and set it's class to your custom class.
-6. Now only if you did **NOT** name the nib the same name as the class, set the `nibName` property to the name of the nib.
-The `nibName` can be specified in Interface Builder via an IBInspectable property that shows up in the *Attributes Inspector*.
-The `nibName` property can also be assigned in code, by either setting or overriding the property. `IBView` defaults the `nibName` property to the name of the class itself, so it is completely fine to leave it blank or unassigned to use the default name.
-7. Still in the other nib or storyboard, you should now see a preview of the custom view's nib contents.

 That's it, you're done!
+In this other nib or storyboard, you should see a preview of the custom view's nib contents.

 ## Programmatic Instantiation

-It is also possible to initialize your IBView subclasses in code.
-Simply use `initWithFrame:` as you normally would for a view.
-As expected, the `nibName` property will default to the name of the class.
+It is also possible to initialize your IBView subclasses in code by using the designated initializer `initWithNibName:`.
+If you pass `nil`, the `nibName` property will default to the name of the class.

+It is also possible to initialize your IBView subclasses with `initWithFrame:`.
+Using this method, the `nibName` property will default to the name of the class.

+## Advanced Usage

+IBView supports multiple nib files for a custom view.
+In other words, you may create several nib files for a particular IBView subclass and then switch between them at runtime by simply changing the `nibName` property.
+The naming convention for the nibs is entirely up to you.

+Also, the `nibName` can be specified in Interface Builder via an IBInspectable property that shows up in the *Attributes Inspector*.
+When left blank or unassigned, `IBView` defaults the `nibName` property to the name of the class itself, so it is completely fine to leave it blank or unassigned to use the default name.
+But you can set it to the name of another nib when you have a specific use for that.

 ## A Note About Delegation